-It is part of the contract between the College and family that fees are paid on or before the due date, which is the first day of each term.
-We have the discretion to charge interest on all overdue fees on a daily basis at the rate of 1% per month.
+Fees are due for payment on or before the due date, which is the first day of each term.
+Under the parent contract we reserve the right to charge interest on all overdue fees on a daily basis at the rate of 2% per month.